 Art Exhibition Lawrence Batley Museum 18th March to 13th April 2013.

 An art exhibition tracing the shared heritage and origins of Bhangra.

-The World Bhangra day Symposium at the University of Huddersfield's Researches Hub. - Co-ordinated by esteemed academic Dr. Rajinder Dudrah, author of 'Soho Road to the Punjab - Bhangra book......more
+The second event was a symposium based on Bhangra held at the University of Huddersfield's Researches Hub and co-ordinated by esteemed academic Dr. Rajinder Dudrah, author of the Soho Road to the Punjab - Bhangra book......more

 Panjab offers the richest and probably the most lavish spread as far as its musical traditions go; from Bhakti at one end, to Sufi mysticism at the other, and from the high portals of the classical genre to robust folk traditions.

 These varied forms have flourished side by side here for centuries.